cedric-h/mohbsminions/README.md

 Their minions are not locked to this grid, and can occupy any point between two tiles, as long as either tile is not occupied by rock or any other tile-based obstruction; in short, they can't walk through walls.

+<a class="mk-toclify" id="pockets"></a>
-### Pockets
+## Pockets
 Within this environment, there are pockets of air, groups of adjacent hexagons that have already been removed.
 Each pocket sports an "attraction:"
 - Start: The player begins in a pocket occupied by their starter minions.
 - Crystal: Other pockets are occupied by crystals, which the player may use to create more minions.
 - Enemy: Still more pockets are occupied by enemies, which will attempt to destroy the player's minions.

 There is always space between the edge of the pocket and the attraction, such that when the player discovers a new pocket, they are uncertain of its variety until they venture into it.